 In an O*NET survey, engineering physics majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
 These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Engineering Physics Majors

-This major prepares you for careers in which these knowledge areas are important:
+Engineering Physics majors often go into careers in which the following knowledge areas are important: